Angela Santomero

-Angela Candace Santomero (born April 26, 1968) is an American television executive producer and co-creator of the Nickelodeon children's television programs Blue's Clues, its spin-off Blue's Room, and its reboot Blue's Clues & You!, as well as the PBS children's shows Super Why!, & Daniel Tiger's Neighborhood, the Amazon series Creative Galaxy, Wishenpoof!, and the Netflix original series Charlie's Colorforms City.
+Angela Candace Santomero (born April 26, 1968) is an American television producer and co-creator of the Nickelodeon children's television programs Blue's Clues, as well as its spin-off Blue's Room and reboot Blue's Clues & You!.
+She has also created co-created the PBS children's shows Super Why!, & Daniel Tiger's Neighborhood, the Amazon series Creative Galaxy, Wishenpoof!, and the Netflix original series Charlie's Colorforms City.
 Santomero has won a Peabody Award, a 2012 Emmy Award for Daniel Tiger's Neighborhood, two Television Critics Association Awards, and the 2018 World Screen's Kids Trendsetter Award.
 She has been nominated for more than twenty-five Emmy Awards and numerous Parents' Choice Gold and Silver Awards.

 Early life and education

 Santomero grew up in Harrington Park, New Jersey, where she attended Harrington Park Public School before attending and graduating from Northern Valley Regional High School at Old Tappan in 1986.
 She received her bachelor's degree from Catholic University, which later presented her with their Young Alumni Merit Award.
 She earned a master's degree in child development and psychology, with a specialty in instructional technology and media, from Columbia University.
 During graduate school, she was influenced by the research of Daniel R. Anderson, who studied the effects of television violence on children and later served as a researcher and consultant for Blue's Clues, and "became fascinated with the idea that if television could have a powerful negative effect on kids, it could have an equally powerful positive effect on them..."
 She was also influenced by Fred Rogers, host of Mister Rogers' Neighborhood and the researchers of Sesame Street.